 Innovation in how patients and clinical trials are brought together is urgently needed.
 Recruitment that takes longer than expected increases the costs of products and prevents new products from being brought to market.
 Too many studies are canceled because recruitment is never completed.
 This white paper presents information collected from clinical research sites in the US and five European countries and provides new insights into factors holding back patient recruitment innovation and how they can be overcome.

 CLEAR (Common Language Evaluation and Reconciliation) White Paper

-The purpose of CLEAR is to streamline contract negotiations and thereby accelerate site initiations, leading to increased recruitment timeliness and reduced study start-up costs.
+The purpose of Common Language Evaluation and Reconciliation (CLEAR) is to streamline contract negotiations and thereby accelerate site initiations, leading to increased recruitment timeliness and reduced study start-up costs.
 Improving productivity by reducing cycle times and accelerating clinical research will allow industry to get new treatments in development to patients faster without sacrificing quality.
-This initiative benefits all the stakeholders within industry—sponsors, CROs and sites—but most importantly patients.
+This initiative benefits all the stakeholders within industry — sponsors, CROs, and sites — but most importantly patients.

 Site Study Dashboard White Paper

 What if sponsors had a standardized process for sharing information about sites in the form of a Site Study Dashboard?
 Sponsors have this information readily available.
 Sites want a dashboard that reflects their performance.
 This paper lays out nine key metrics that can be shared with sites and the methodology of how the data can be shared to enhance the relationship with the site.
 It also provides insight into the format of data that sites are most likely to find meaningful.

 This paper documents five burdens the current site payment structure places on sites and solutions to address these issues.
 Additionally, the paper outlines further burdens that will be examined over 2016-2017 by the SCRS payment initiative working group.

 The Approach of Protocol Training on Clinical Trial Quality White Paper